tnevrlka-test/single-container-app/README.md

 | 3.
 Run build on this repo.     |  ./components/build/hack/build.sh  https://github.com/jduimovich/single-container-app       |

 Login to openshift to view pipelineruns.
+You may also use the tkn cli to see log `tkn.exe pipelinerun logs`